Customer culture, a sustainable foundation for organizational performance

 Autonomy

-According to all the scientific trends - James (1899), Bargh (1997), Nørretranders (1998) - the proportion of our behavior that is automatic is around 90%.
+According to many scientific trends - James (1899), Bargh (1997), Nørretranders (1998) - the proportion of our behavior that is automatic.